Glue is a function that binds (adheres) the vertices of two ArtMeshes together.

 The stronger the weight, the more priority is given to the object’s movement.

-By adjusting the weights, the shape can be cleaned up as shown in the following image.
+By adjusting the weights, the shape can be arranged as shown in the following image.

 About weight adjustment